baratgabor/Unity3D-SoundManager/README.md

     *(I have a `ScriptableObject`-based architecture that decouples configuration data from components, and possibly I'll convert my `SoundManager` to use that, but I felt it would complicate matters too much if I included it here.
 I intended to share this just as a simple but powerful component.)*

-4. **You're ready to call `SoundManager`'s `PlaySound()` methods.**
+4. **You're ready to call `SoundManager`'s `PlaySound()` and `PlaySoundPositioned()` methods.**

     *(Note that `SoundManager`, as it is provided here, uses a very simple singleton implementation that exposes a static instance of itself, called `Instance`.
 This instance is created when the class is first instantiated, and any further instantiation (which shouldn't happen to begin with) will destroy itself.
 You can just change this to however you prefer to access your service components.
 For example you can just inject the SoundManager as a dependency into your classes through their constructor.
-Just kidding, because Unity sucks and you can't even use constructors in your MonoBehaviour classes. ;) )*
+Just kidding, since you can't use constructors at all in your Unity MonoBehaviour classes. ;P )*

 ## What this component doesn't have